 Speed Dating for Book Lovahs!

 I want to share with you a favorite book selection activity that the kids dig, is super silly and fun, creates a lot of excitement, and makes the books fly out of the library!
-I first blogged about this with you back in 2013, added a genre twist last year, and now I've added a video and a few new tweaks.
+I first blogged about this with you back in 2013, added a genre twist last year in 2016, and now I've added a video and a few new tweaks.

 All the resources, printables, graphics, and videos are FREE for you to take, use, & share because they're made using the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.